Blackroot-Software/.github/profile/README.md

 # Mission Statement

-Blackroot Software is a specialized development unit focused on the engineering of modular systems for intelligence collection, operational access, and remote observation.
-Our objective is to build professional-grade frameworks that prioritize autonomy, minimal exposure, and seamless interoperability across complex operational environments.
+Blackroot Software is a specialized development collaborative focused on the engineering of modular systems for intelligence collection, operational access, and remote observation.
+The primary objective is to build professional-grade frameworks that prioritize autonomy, minimal exposure, and seamless interoperability across complex operational environments.
 Every line of code is built with intent: to extend capability, not visibility.

 <br>